MeaninglessCodes/bad00-userscript/README.md

 # bad00-userscript
-Simple script that will help you increase
+Tampermonkey user script for help you increase your popularity on one of the largest worlwide dating apps.